 Sensitive receivers that have been provided with noise mitigation under the TfNSW (RMS) Noise Abatement Program or the State Environment Planning Policy (Infrastructure) 2007 (clause 102(3)) would not be eligible for additional mitigation.
 The adequacy of at-property treatments will be reviewed where previous treatments have been installed as part of other SSI or CSSI projects.
 Receivers who satisfy the eligibility requirements detailed in CoA E78, but have previously received satisfactory at-property treatment, may not require additional mitigation if previous treatments are considered adequate.

 Where operational noise mitigation measures would not be implemented in accordance with CoA E78, CGU will prepare a report detailing the justification as to why.

-There are no known heritage buildings that will be offered at-property treatment for operational noise and there are no aboriginal places subject to operational noise mitigation.
-Where properties found to be eligible for at-receiver noise mitigation are also heritage buildings or aboriginal places, the advice of a suitably qualified and experienced built heritage expert will be sought and implemented to ensure any such work does not have an adverse impact on the heritage significance of the item.
+Where properties found to be eligible for at-receiver noise mitigation are also heritage buildings, the advice of a suitably qualified and experienced built heritage expert will be sought and implemented to ensure any such work does not have an adverse impact on the heritage significance of the item.